mitoc/website/_pages/rentals/index.md

 #### Can I leave rental returns outside of the office door?

 Absolutely not.
 Gear is not considered returned until it has been secured inside the office and returned through the gear database.
-We've had instances of gear left outside of the office being lost.
-If this happens, the renter of record will be charged for the full amount of the deposit.
-Try to get a friend to return your gear for you during office hours.
+If gear left outside the office is lost, the renter of record will be charged for the full amount of the deposit.
+If you cannot make it yourself, try to get a friend to return your gear for you during office hours.
 In extraordinary circumstances (illness, etc) please contact [mitoc-desk@mit.edu](mailto:mitoc-desk@mit.edu).
 </div>

 <div class="well" markdown="1">